What Is a Merchant Services Provider? Your 2025 Guide to Choosing Wisely

 Credit card processing services ensure you receive funds when your customers pay with their debit or credit cards.
 Merchant providers can also assist in setting up a cash discount program or surcharge program if you’re looking for ways to save on processing fees.

-All merchant account providers will give you access to a merchant account, but only the larger companies offer processing services.
+All MAPs will give you access to a merchant’s account, but only the larger companies offer processing services.
 These larger companies are direct processors, and they process transactions via various credit card networks.

-Square is one the most popular examples of a merchant account provider for small businesses.
+Square is one the most popular examples of a merchant provider for small businesses.

 Merchant Using Square Register